What to Do After Being Run Off the Road by Another Driver

 Did You Get Injured?

-Injuries which occur when run off the road could be a different story.
+Injuries which occur when running off the road could be a different story.
 The at-fault driver could be held liable, but it again depends on your particular situation.
 Admitting guilt would be a major contributing factor in whether or not you can pursue a claim against the at-fault driver.
 An eyewitness could also be helpful in this situation.
 If you do not get the driver's information, some states allow an uninsured motorist claim to be filed under your own policy and list the at-fault driver as a phantom driver.

 You would have to of purchased uninsured motorist before the time of the accident.
 These types of claims can often involve a lawyer and be a lengthy process.
 Start by asking your claims adjuster or insurance agent, and then proceed with a lawyer consultation if you feel things are not being handled fairly.